EdgarsLiepa/CoV_sequnce_analysis/README.md

 #  Analysis of the nucleocapsid and spike proteins of SARS-Cov-2

-This repository consists of python scripts and notebooks used to select best imunogenetic epitopes of the nucleocapsid and spike proteins of SARS-Cov-2.
+This repository consists of python scripts and notebooks used to select best imunogenetic epitopes of the nucleocapsid and spike proteins of SARS-Cov-2 by combining solvent accessebility, predicted peptides and mutation data.

 Created for scientific project at **Latvian biomedical and reaserch center** .